 Filter your browsing content

-Many firewalls, including Barracuda NextGen Firewalls, provide filtering of web content from harmful sources.
-If you already have a good firewall, stand-alone web filters are available in hardware and software forms.
+Many firewalls, including Barracuda NextGen Firewalls, provide web content filtering from harmful sources.
+Stand-alone web filters are available as hardware and software if you already have a good firewall.
 We can assist you in implementing solutions with Cisco Umbrella, Barracuda Web Security, and others.

 Get yourself a proper antivirus application.
-There are many suitable anti-virus applications available.
-Some are better than others.
-Some will fit your needs and budgets better than others.
-BitDefender, Avira, AVG, and Avast, all work well, but we rely on the end-to-end protection of VIPRE on a daily basis.
+There are many suitable antivirus applications available, some are better than others, and some provide a better fit for your needs and budget.
+BitDefender, Avira, AVG, and Avast all work well, but we rely on the end-to-end protection of VIPRE on a daily basis.